Have a health question? We are happy to help.

 Thank you for your inquiry.
-This is quite a common condition and we have had success with it.
-According to Chinese medicine the cystic acne is a result of heat in the body that is rising and coming out as acne.
+This is quite a common condition.
+According to Chinese Medicine the cystic acne is a result of heat in the body that is rising and coming out as acne.
 We use a combination of acupuncture to release the heat and Chinese herbal medicine to help balance the body to prevent the accumulation of heat, preventing future outbreaks.
 Treatment plans will range from 2-3 months as we have to monitor you through several menstrual cycles.
 Acupuncture taken at once a week for 2 months, if you’re doing well we generally wean you off the acupuncture and maintain the herbs.
-You should see improvements in the quality and number of outbreaks by the 5th week.
+Duration of treatment and responses will vary from person to person.

 There are many types of acupuncture being practiced.
 I am not as knowledgeable of the Japanese style, but we practice Traditional Chinese Medicine and acupuncture.
 Be sure to research the background of your practitioner and the number of hours of training, as it could vary from 20 hrs to 4000 hrs.
 To have a successful treatment for an internal condition you must choose a qualified practitioner.